Top 15 Amazing Things to Do in Florence (2023)

 Mercato Centrale

-Mercato Centrale is a large market hall in the heart of Florence and is one of the most interesting attractions of the city.
-On the first floor you can mainly find groceries like fruits and vegetables, but also Italian specialties like cheese, oils, truffles, pasta and ham.
+The Mercato Centrale is a large market hall in the heart of Florence, and a visit is one of the top tourist activities.
+On the first floor you can mainly find groceries like fruits and vegetables, but also Italian specialties like cheese, oils, truffles, pasta, and ham.
+Moreover, there are several places for having lunch and enjoying some typical food of Florence.
 A few small snack bars also cook good pasta dishes here.
-On the upper floor there are several tasty restaurants, but the prices are a bit higher.
+On the upper floor there are various tasty restaurants, but the prices are a bit higher.

 Piazza della Repubblica

 Another beautiful square in Florence is Piazza della Repubblica in the heart of the old town.
 It was already the center of the city in the Roman era, and later in the Middle Ages it was home to Piazza del Mercato Vecchio and the Ghetto.
-During any time of the year, spring, summer, autumn and winter, there is always something going on Piazza della Repubblica.
+During any time of the year, spring, summer, autumn and winter, there is always something going in Piazza della Repubblica.
+This attraction in Florence is also so family friendly and there are many fun things to do.
 Artists, painters, bubble artists and even a red glittering merry-go-round radiate a lot of nostalgic charm here.
 In the evening, there is always live music, which is best enjoyed in the surrounding restaurants and cafés.

 Santa Croce Church